insolar/docs/docs/source/requester.rst

 With the seed getter and sender functions, you can get the seed and send signed contract requests.
 The next step is to:

 * Generate a key pair and create a member via a special creation request, or
-* Use the existing member account by retrieving the corresponding private key from the Insolar Wallet's web interface and converting the key format to PEM.
+* Use the existing member account by retrieving the corresponding private key from the Insolar Wallet's web interface and converting the key format to PEM

 .. _generate_key_pair: